Programs Included with Purchase

 Get started now!

-What do people learn from this online workshop on facilitation tools and techniques?
+What do people learn from the training workshops on facilitation tools and techniques?
 Read some of the reflections and comments we've received to learn what people found helpful and are taking action on in the sessions they lead.

 "What a helpful series of presentations!
 I shall SO (evaluate the STRENGTHS of my program and the OPPORTUNITIES to improve) use these devices when creating my tier two project.
 I had no idea people retained 10% of what they read after 2 weeks, but 90% of what they both saw and participated in.
 The three methods of communication- verbal, para-verbal, and nonverbal, are helpful to identify so as to aim for an eighth grade speaking level, exude an engaging persona, and possess confident body language.
 The theory of multiple intelligences reminded me to incorporate a variety of techniques when presenting.
 Using nametags, polls, around the horn, brain-rain, think-share-pair, questionize, call-ons, free for all, objects, and reflections are now all “apps in my phone.
 Now I have the tools in my box to break my large groups into smaller subunits and help people feel comfortable.
 Thank you Darin!"